Justinator/runninWithScizzors/_site/README.md

 ## :computer: Deploying to Testing Site/Live Site

-Live site/testing site is hosted on Cloudways

-  1. Log into Cloudways dashboard and find your application
+  1. Log into FTP or cPanel and find your application

-  2. Open FTP and find the appropriate application.

-  3. Copy all files from your \_site folder into your public_html folder
+  2. Copy all files from your \_site folder into your public_html folder